The Night the Chains Fell Off — Modern Paraphrase | fresh.bible

 And when Herod saw that the execution made him popular with certain Jewish leaders, he went after next.
 This was during the festival, so Herod threw Peter in prison and assigned four squads of soldiers — sixteen guards rotating shifts — to make sure he didn't go anywhere.
 The plan was to hold a public trial after the holiday.
 A political show.

 Think about the math here.
 Herod already killed James.
 He's holding Peter under maximum security.
-From the outside, this looks like the beginning of the end for the leadership.
+From the outside, this looks like the beginning of the end for the church's leadership.
 The people with the most authority, the ones who walked with Jesus — they're being picked off.
 And nobody has an army.
 Nobody has political connections.
 Nobody has a plan.

 All they have is .

 Here's where the story gets remarkable.
-The night before Peter's trial — the night before he was almost certainly going to be executed — the was in urgent .
+The night before trial — the night before he was almost certainly going to be executed — the was in urgent .
 Nonstop.
 Desperate.
-The kind of you pray when there's literally nothing else you can do.
+The kind of prayer you pray when there's literally nothing else you can do.

 And Peter?
 Peter was asleep.
 Chained between two soldiers, with guards at the door, and he was sleeping.
 Not pacing.
 Not panicking.
 Sleeping.
 That detail matters.